Blockchain in Banking Industry: Guide on How To Use Blockchain For Financial Services

 Financial technology (also known as FinTech) refers to new digital technologies used to streamline and automate the delivery of services.
 A 21st-century evolution of the traditional banking system, fintech aims to help service providers in the banking sector manage their operations better.
 Some of the past innovations in financial infrastructure within the industry include specialized banking software, advanced algorithms used in banking systems, online banking services, and mobile apps.

 In some ways, blockchain for finance seems like the next frontier in the evolution of FinTech.
 The integration of traditional fintech and blockchain will include the development and use of cryptocurrencies such as Bitcoin blockchain to facilitate financial transactions.
 It may also involve the full integration of blockchain ecosystems and protocols into day-to-day banking activities to streamline operations.
+The private sector plays a crucial role in developing and providing blockchain-based financial services, driving innovation and building the necessary infrastructure for adoption.
 These technologies will allow financial services companies to improve their service delivery to consumers.

 While traditional FinTech has completely reshaped the financial landscape by changing the way we carry out financial transactions, blockchain banks will transform this process further for corporate users, driving unprecedented change in the industry.